 If a user decides to shop, they can then sort various categories to limit their search.
 Once they find a product they’re interested in, they can visit a product detail page before adding the product to their cart.

-There are plenty of tools that you can use to design your site map, such as GlooMaps and FlowMapp, but pen and paper are also very effective.
+You can use many tools to design your site map, such as GlooMaps and FlowMapp, but pen and paper are also very effective as wireframe tools.
 You can also use index cards to create a rough draft of your site map.
-By using cards to represent each page, you can easily move around pages and visualize how that impacts the user flow before finalizing the design.
+By using cards to represent each page, you can easily move around pages and visualize how that impacts the user flow and user interface before finalizing the design.

 4. Design Wireframes